Learn how to draw a spider web with an easy step by step tutorial. For some extra fun try, a white pen on black paper makes them really stand out!

-Most folks would probably agree that spider webs are pretty simple to draw, but have you ever wondered why some look so much more real than others?
+Have you ever wondered why some spider web drawings look so much more real than others?

 Well, it’s obvious that they follow a pattern, but I think the difference is when someone tries to draw them too well.
 As in, all perfectly straight lines with perfectly even spaces in between them.
-They just tend to look TOO geometric, and have none of the “real life” quality to them.
+They just tend to look TOO geometric, and have none of the little irregularities that “real life” spider webs have.

-The two best tips to follow to avoid this?
-Draw the rings with an oh so slight drape, and add just a bit more space between the rings as they go away from the center.
+• Add just a bit more space between the rings as they go away from the center.

 That’s it.
-Once you have that down, I recommend experimenting with all the cool markers around these days that work well on black paper.
-Your students just might not be able to stop drawing lots of spider webs!
+Once students have that formula down, I recommend experimenting with all the cool markers around these days.
+Especially those that work well on black paper.
+Some of the more inexpensive metallic markers for kids work as well as those more expensive white pens.